This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 • Turmeric’s superpower comes from curcumin.
 This active ingredient in turmeric has strong anti-inflammatory properties.
 This is a fat-soluble compound, so make sure to pair it with healthy fats when consuming.

-How to use them: Add a small piece of fresh turmeric or ginger, or use a ยฝ teaspoon of powdered versions.
+How to use: Add a small piece of fresh turmeric or ginger to an Anti-Inflammatory Smoothie, Pineapple Ginger Smoothie or a Turmeric Smoothie, or use a ½ teaspoon of powdered versions.
 Pair them with fruits like mango or pineapple for a balanced flavor.

 marble and wooden cutting board of fresh herbs next to pruning shears.